CVPP FAQ's

 What are the requirements for the CVPP?

-Requirements include a completed application and supporting documentation, letter of good standing, two case reports, 90 hours of pain-related CE, verification of pain management skills, and successful completion of the CVPP written exam.
+Requirements include a completed application (click here for application) and supporting documentation, letter of good standing OR proof of licensure (copy of license), two case reports (click here for case report guidelines), 90 hours of pain-related CE, verification of pain management skills, and successful completion of the CVPP written exam.

 Who should provide a letter of good standing?